LRG at SemEval-2021 Task 4: Improving Reading Comprehension with Abstract Words using Augmentation, Linguistic Features and Voting: Methodology

 \paragraph{Depth in Hypernymy Tree} This feature is more suited for non-specificity.
 However, we include this as a feature of imperceptibility since the concepts of imperceptibility and non-specificity are related.
 For example, consider the words "money" and "property".
 The latter is more imperceptible and non-specific than the former.
 Moreover, this is particularly useful for Subtask-III.
 Therefore, the depth of a word in the hypernymy tree is directly proportional to the concreteness of the word.

 From the features above, we have a 13-dimensional vector for every word in the lexicon.
 The embedding is created so that every dimension is directly proportional to the concreteness of the word.
-For example, the length of a word is in general, indirectly proportional to the concreteness of the word, so we take the length dimension of the vector as ${large \; value - length \; of\; word}$.
+For example, the length of a word is in general, indirectly proportional to the concreteness of the word, so we take the length dimension of the vector as ${large \; value - length \; of\; word}$, where we take $10,000$ as the $large \; value$.
 The large value chosen was the same for all features which are indirectly proportional to concreteness.

 Towards improving the trained model, we use a method which we term as the \emph{Difference Method}.
 If the difference of the top-2 probabilities predicted by the model is greater than a certain threshold, this implies that the model is sure of the prediction it has made.
 However, if the difference is less than the tunable threshold, the model is ambivalent about whether the option with the highest probability or the option with the second highest probability is correct.
 In this case, we compute for how many dimensions the value of the linguistic embedding of the second word is less than the value of the linguistic embedding of the first word.
 If the majority of the values (i.e., 7) are less, we change the prediction of the model to the second-most probable option.
 The threshold is tuned on the dev set.
 Furthermore, we use a \emph{Threshold Method} towards improving the model performance.
 If the highest probability is less than a tunable threshold, the model is unsure of its predictions and we consider the improvement approaches on the option with the second-highest probability.